 - The best times to go are September to December and April to June

-- Avoid the summer months of July and August unless you really, really love heat!
+- Avoid the summer months of July and August unless you love the heat!

 - Discover life in the medina, where veiled women hurry along the narrow cobbled pathways, while donkeys, laden with their wares, take their time.

-- Stay 2 nights in a traditional luxury Riad hotel, Riad Fez , located within the medina.
+- Stay 2 nights in a traditional luxury Riad hotel, Riad Fes, located within the medina.

 A NIGHT IN THE DESERT

 - Experience the magic of a desert sunset and sunrise, a camel ride, a special dinner under the stars, and a Berber breakfast.

 - Enjoy a comfortable night in your luxury desert tent, which even has a shower!